1968 King's Cup

-The 1968 King's Cup finals were held from November 20 to December 2, 1968, in Bangkok.
+The 1968 King's Cup were held from November 20 to December 2, 1968, in Bangkok.
 This was the first edition of the international football competition.

 The tournament featured a Group Allocation stage, that was used as a draw mechanism for the group stages.
 The top two in each three team group advanced to the semi-finals.

 Indonesia won the tournament defeating Burma in the final.
 The hosts Thailand, Malaysia, Laos and Singapore were the other teams to play in this tournament.